404GamerNotFound/migration_script_wordpress_installation/README.md

 - MySQL Server installed and operational
 - Terminal or command prompt access

+## General Guidelines

+- Confirm you have the necessary permissions for script execution and database/file access.
+- Conduct a backup of your database and files before running scripts that alter data.
+- Customize the script variables (e.g., database credentials, file paths, domain names) to suit your backup server's specific configuration.

 ## Script Overview

 The `master_script.py` orchestrates the execution of several scripts to streamline the preparation of a WordPress backup server.
 This process includes the extraction of WordPress site files, database importation, and the updating of domain names within both the database and site files.